 Whip Out A Doggy Treat

 Doggy treats are the key to successful training, and to teach your dog how to sit; we’re going to employ a little treat magic.
 Hold up the treat where your dog can see it, and if they aren’t the type to snap at your fingers, you can let them get a quick whiff but don’t give it to them yet.

 Now, say ‘Sit’ a few times as you hold the treat above your dog’s nose and then move it slowly over the top of your Yorkie’s head.
 They will shift their weight and attention and naturally adopt a sitting position.

-Once your dog has learned ‘sit’ then it’s easier to teach the ‘stay’ command.
-This one is quite easy and like ‘sit’, is just going to take a little repetition and practice.
+Once your dog has learned ‘sit,’ then it’s easier to teach the ‘stay’ command.
+This command is quite easy and, like ‘sit’, is just going to take a little repetition and practice.

 Tell Your Dog To ‘Sit’

 Give your Yorkie the sit command and when they sit down, give them a treat.
 Next, you’ll want to stand up and walk slowly away, holding your hand palm-out as if to signal ‘stop’, and you’ll want to say loud and clear the word ‘stay’.

 If Your Dog Gets Up, Repeat The ‘Sit’ Command